metadatacenter/cedar-manual/docs/_sections/b1/building-sharable-metadata-creation-iris.md

 Building on the other sections in this chapter, we briefly describe how to create an IRI that will launch a fresh appropriate metadata creation form for your template.

-Given a template IRI of the form https://repo.metadatacenter.org/templates/f7d62955-ed10-4912-b4db-1b366ad4ff00 (not a real template!), preface it with the metadata creation IRI base https://cedar.metadatacenter.org/instances/create/.
+Given a template IRI, you can preface it with the metadata creation IRI base, which is `https://cedar.metadatacenter.org/instances/create/`.
+So if your template looks like https://repo.metadatacenter.org/templates/f7d62955-ed10-4912-b4db-1b366ad4ff00 (not a real template!), you would get an IRI (URL) like `https://cedar.metadatacenter.org/instances/create/https://repo.metadatacenter.org/templates/f7d62955-ed10-4912-b4db-1b366ad4ff00`

-This gives us a URL like `https://cedar.metadatacenter.org/instances/create/https://repo.metadatacenter.org/templates/f7d62955-ed10-4912-b4db-1b366ad4ff00` which when clicked would launch CEDAR, login (or create account for) the user if necessary, and put the user into a new metadata creation form for that template.
+When this IRI is clicked or put into the browser, it would launch CEDAR, log in (or create account for) the user if necessary, and put the user into a new metadata creation form for that template.

 Because there is no 'return folder' specified in this URL,